 Contains email addresses from orders placed using the guest checkout feature.
 This address book is not for marketing campaigns.

-With most other ecommerce solutions, Engagement Cloud organises your contacts into two address books.
+With most other ecommerce solutions, Dotdigital organises your contacts into two address books:

 Contains all your contacts.
 This address book is not for marketing campaigns.